 legal resources necessary to hold negligent facilities accountable.

-Information & Ratings on The Lions Center For Rehabilitation and Extended Care, Cumberland, Maryland
+The Lions Center For Rehabilitation and Extended Care Abuse and Neglect Lawyers

 Are you concerned that caregivers at the Allegany County nursing facility have victimized your loved one through negligence and mistreatment?
 Do you suspect they have been physically, mentally, emotionally, or sexually assaulted by the nursing staff, visitors, or other patients?

 Contact the Maryland Nursing Home Law Center attorneys now for immediate legal intervention.
 Our team of lawyers will use the law to obtain financial compensation on your family’s behalf.The Lions Center For Rehabilitation and Extended Care

 This long-term care home is a "for profit" 101-certified bed center providing cares and services to residents of Cumberland and Allegany County, Maryland.
 The Medicare and Medicaid-participating facility is located at:

 Cumberland, Maryland 21502

 Both the state of Maryland and federal agencies are legally obligated to monitor every nursing facility and impose monetary fines or deny payments through Medicare when investigators find the nursing home seriously violated established nursing home regulations and rules.

 This nursing facility also received two complaints and self-reported five serious issues over the last three years that resulted in violation citations.
 Additional information concerning the facility can be reviewed on the Maryland Nursing Home Information Website.

 Your family can visit Medicare.gov and the Maryland Department of Public Health website to obtain a complete list of all violations, citations, and deficiencies identified by investigators and surveyors.